 Activities and Events in Philosophy

 The student Philosophy Club hosts a variety of activities during the year, including talks by professional philosophers, chats over coffee and occasional social events with departmental faculty.
-The president of the club is Sebastian Srogl, and the faculty adviser is Dr. Stephen Puryear.
+The president of the club is Sean Douglas and the faculty advisor is Dr. Stephen Puryear.

 Lecture and Conference Series

 The department organizes and hosts a number of public lectures in philosophy and related fields in the PhilosophyColloquium Series, the Logic and Cognitive Science Lecture Series and the annual World Philosophy Day Lecture (on the third Thursday of November).
 These lectures are sometimes co-hosted by the Philosophy Club.

 Every second September, the department’s Logic and Cognitive Science Initiative (LACSI) organizes and hosts a conference on a topic within its areas of interest.

 Because of the Covid-19 pandemic, no public events have been scheduled for 2021/22.

 Logic and Cognitive Science Initiative (LACSI) Conference on Laws of Nature, Explanation, and Understanding, September 16-17, 2022.
 Speakers: Heather A. Demarest (University of Colorado, Boulder), Christopher Hitchcock (California Institute of Technology), Kareem Khalifa (Middlebury College), Elizabeth Miller (Brown University), Anya Plutynski (Washington University in St. Louis), Michael Strevens (New York University).
 Further details to be decided.

 Unless otherwise indicated, lectures listed below were in the Philosophy Colloquium Series.